Machines, Minds, and Morality: Ethics in a Changing Technological World

 Rosemont College, 1400 Montgomery Ave., Bryn Mawr, PA 19010

 Few would question the fact that advances in technology, particularly in machine learning and artificial intelligence, have improved our lives and helped increase efficiency in a variety of ways.
 But novel technologies inevitably raise important ethical questions, and in the case of these kinds of technologies, the stakes are quite high.
-It is crucial to have dialogue on issues such as Big Data and transparency (do you know how much Google knows about you?), algorithmic biases (do some hiring tests exclude persons from low-income neighborhoods?), self-driving cars (should a car be programmed to swerve and potentially kill a pedestrian if it can avoid killing five?), and many others, before these technologies become embedded in our daily lives.
+It is crucial to have dialogue on issues such as Big Data and transparency (do you know how much Google knows about you?), algorithmic biases (do some hiring tests exclude persons from low-income neighborhoods?), self-driving cars (should a car be programmed to swerve and potentially kill a pedestrian if it can avoid killing five?), the underrepresentation of women and other minorities in computer science and technology fields, and many others, before these technologies become embedded in our daily lives.

 David J. Farber, Ph.D.

 Dr. Farber is co-Director of the Cyber Civilization Research Center at Keio University (Tokyo).
 He was the Distinguished Career Professor of Computer Science and Public Policy at the School of Computer Science (SCS) at Carnegie Mellon University with secondary appointments at the Heinz School and EPP prior to his retirement.
 He is also the Adjunct Professor of Internet Studies in SCS and Adjunct Professor in EPP, and a Visiting Professor in the Computer Science Department at Stevens Institute of Technology.